 - Carry out financial transactions

-Financial clerks give administrative and clerical support in financial settings.
-Their specific job duties vary by specialization and by setting.
+Financial clerks’ job duties vary by specialty and by setting.

 The following are examples of types of financial clerks:

-Billing and posting clerks calculate charges, generate bills, and prepare them to be mailed to customers.
-They review documents such as purchase orders, sales tickets, charge slips, and hospital records to compute fees or charges due.
+Billing and posting clerks calculate charges and generate bills, which they then prepare to mail to customers.
+They review documents such as purchase orders, sales tickets, charge slips, and hospital records to calculate fees or charges due.
 They also contact customers to get or give account information.

 Brokerage clerks help with tasks associated with securities such as stocks, bonds, commodities, and other kinds of investments.
-Their duties include writing orders for stock purchases and sales, computing transfer taxes, verifying stock transactions, accepting and delivering securities, distributing dividends, and keeping records of daily transactions and holdings.
+Their duties include writing orders for stock purchases and sales, calculating transfer taxes, verifying stock transactions, accepting and delivering securities, distributing dividends, and recording daily transactions and holdings.

 Credit authorizers, checkers, and clerks review the credit history, and get the information needed to determine the creditworthiness, of individuals or businesses applying for credit.
-Credit authorizers evaluate customers’ computerized credit records and payment histories to decide, based on predetermined standards, whether to approve new credit.
-Credit checkers call or write credit departments of business and service establishments to get information about applicants’ credit standing.
+Credit authorizers check customers’ credit records and payment histories to decide, based on predetermined standards, whether to approve new credit.
+Credit checkers contact credit departments of business and service establishments for information about applicants’ credit standing.

 Loan interviewers, also called loan processors or loan clerks, interview applicants and others to get and verify personal and financial information needed to complete loan applications.
 They also prepare the documents that go to the appraiser and are issued at the closing of a loan.